tudelft/AE4353-Y24/private_repo.md

     git clone git@github.com:tudelft/AE4353-Y24.git
     ```

+      > ⚠️ For MacOS users, avoid cloning the repository under `Desktop` or `Documents` if you have iCloud Drive '[Sync this Mac](https://support.apple.com/en-us/109344)' on.
+If you must, rename the cloned folder name to `AE4353-Y24.nosync`.

  2. [Create a new private repository on Github](https://help.github.com/articles/creating-a-new-repository/) and name it as you like: <personal-repo-name>.
     > If you are unable to create a private repo, you can request unlimited private repos as a student by getting
     > the [student pack](https://education.github.com/pack) from Github.